This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - An echocardiogram is a type of ultrasound.
 Sound waves are used to show the structure, movement, and blood vessels of your heart.

-- Lung function tests may be done to show caregivers how well your lungs are working.
+- Lung function tests may be done to show healthcare providers how well your lungs are working.

 - A bone marrow biopsy is a sample of bone marrow that is removed and sent to a lab for tests.